cloudflare/cloudflare-docs/content/stream/webrtc-beta.md

 Once the creator grants permission to their camera and microphone, live video and audio will automatically start being streamed to Cloudflare, using WebRTC.

-You can also use this URL with any client that supports the [WebRTC-HTTP ingestion protocol (WHIP)](https://www.ietf.org/id/draft-ietf-wish-whip-04.html), such as [Gstreamer](https://gstreamer.freedesktop.org/) or [whip-js](https://github.com/medooze/whip-js).
-There is active development and discussion around [supporting WHIP in OBS Studio](https://github.com/obsproject/obs-studio/pull/7192).
+You can also use this URL with any client that supports the [WebRTC-HTTP ingestion protocol (WHIP)](https://www.ietf.org/id/draft-ietf-wish-whip-04.html).
+See [supported WHIP clients](#supported-whip-and-whep-clients) for a list of clients we have tested and confirmed compatibility with Cloudflare Stream.

 {{<Aside>}}
 [Trickle ICE](https://datatracker.ietf.org/doc/rfc8838/) is not yet supported, but will be supported soon.
 Some WHIP clients require Trickle ICE.